PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 17:18:36
+Last updated: 2024-04-13 17:19:10
-Random Quote: That's the thing with guys like Nate.
-They don't actually want a person.
-They want something they can own and possess. - Rue Bennett
+Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard